-As Hurricane Dorian bears down on the east coast, we wanted to share some tips-n-tricks on food safety due to power outage; specifically, here’s how a single cup of water can protect your family from potentially deadly food poisoning.
+As Hurricane season bears down on the east coast, we wanted to share some tips-n-tricks on food safety due to power outage; specifically, here’s how a single cup of water can protect your family from potentially deadly food poisoning.

 These simple tips help to ensure you know whether your frozen food is still safe to eat, especially if you’re forced to evacuate your home and can’t be sure of how long the power has been out.

 We live in an area that is prone to severe storms, tornadoes, and the occasional hurricane as well.
 It’s not unusual for us to lose power one or more times per WEEK.
 Since we have a tendency to travel, camp or otherwise spend time away from home doing other things, it’s imperative that we know how long the power has been out to ensure the food in our freezer is safe to eat.